How to Add a Favicon Icon to Your WordPress Site

-Finally, there are also tools that let you convert a pre-existing image to a favicon – such as Dynamic Drive FavIcon Generator, and RealFaviconGenerator.
+Finally, there are also tools that let you convert a pre-existing image into a favicon – such as Dynamic Drive FavIcon Generator, and RealFaviconGenerator.
 Both offer flexibility when converting your favicon to different sizes, although we have to give an edge to the latter, based on its comprehensive options for sizing your files.

 Favicon Generator Plugins